-President Jimmy Carter, 94, Is Back Teaching Sunday school After Hip Replacement Surgery
+President Jimmy Carter, 94, Is Back Teaching Sunday School After Hip Replacement Surgery

 “As Trump sat down, he reached over to shake Michelle Obama’s hand when she extended it over her husband and the current first lady, but the sitting president didn’t wave to the 94-year-old Carter, who sat five people down on the end of the aisle.”

 After the snub, President Carter checked his watch and looked away, engaging his wife in conversation.
-Trump stared straight ahead, and former President Bill Clinton scanned to program.
+Trump stared straight ahead, and former President Bill Clinton scanned the program.
 Social media erupted, saying that you know you’ve done something wrong when you get a dirty look from Jimmy Carter.